felipemalli/felipemalli/README.us.md

 As much as I have knowledge of frontend, I intend to specialize in backend development, so I'm currently studyng at Trybe and learning other technologies for my own.
 I will start computation science's graduation in august, where I pretend to build solid foundations to become a excellent professional in the future.

+I'm currently studyng Python, Java and improving my knowledge in React and Node.

 ## 🌎 Find me elsewhere

 [💼 LinkedIn](https://www.linkedin.com/in/felipe-vahia-malliagros/) <br>